is by no means an exhaustive or complete list. How could it possibly

 Gee Junior in early '80s, has continued making various shorts

-(on Super 8 and video) to this day.
+(on Super 8 and digital) to this day.

 Repich - Super 8 filmmaker from the early '80s, active to